-From the below screenshot you can observe that We added 7 new columns using the New Port button.
+From the below screenshot, you can observe that We added 7 new columns using the New Port button.
 Remember, both the Data type and Precision should match with the input and output fields.

 Next, we selected the Year column and clicked the Right Shift button beside the Level.

-This will create a Level field, and shift the Year column to Level 2.
+It creates a Level field, and shift the Year column to Level 2.

-Now you can the Number of Input and Output ports that are automatically created by the Normalizer Transformation in Informatica.
+Now you can see the Number of Input and Output ports that are automatically created by the Normalizer Transformation in Informatica.

 You can see the Informatica Normalizer Transformation will all the required Filed name.
 Now we have to connect the Input and Outputs to Normalizer transformation

 First, we connected the Source Qualifier with the Informatica Normalizer Transformation